How to Cut Cauliflower

 Step Two: How to Core Cauliflower

-Next, is the important step — coring cauliflower.
+Next is the important step — coring cauliflower.
 Use a paring knife to cut out the core on both halves of the cauliflower.
-You’ll see that the florets fall off the cauliflower at this point.
-If they don’t, use your hands to gently press the florets so they break apart.
+You’ll see that the florets fall off the cauliflower at this point; if they don’t, use your hands to gently press the florets so they break apart.

 Cauliflower florets on a cutting board, along with the stems of the cauliflower.

-Alternatively, you can cut each half of cauliflower in half to create quarters.
+Alternatively, you can cut each half of the cauliflower in half to create quarters.
 That makes removing the core even easier to do.

 I have also seen people cut the whole head of cauliflower by placing it stem side up.
 Then use a paring knife to cut down around the core.
 This basically cores the cauliflower.
 Once you remove the core, the florets fall off in big chunks.